-- (1) The Department regards Gpy 152.0 and Gpy 200.0 both as service courses for the university in general and basic introductory courses for majors.
-Higher level courses are designed to serve the interest of geography majors but may be of interest to students in cognate areas.
-In some cases, the Department may allow a student from a cognate area to take the course without the stated prerequisite: for example, economics students may be admitted to Gpy 301.0 and 400.1; similarly anthropology and history majors may be allowed to take Gpy 409.0. - (2) The course content in most geography courses is cumulative. - (3) Where a prerequisite is specified, a student wishing to take the course must have obtained at least a C grade in the stated prerequisite. - (4) 300 and 400 level courses are not open to freshman or sophomore students.
+- (1) The Department regards Gpy 200.0, 201.0, and 203.0 both as service courses for the university in general and basic introductory courses for geography majors and honors students.
+With the exception of Gpy 300.1 and 330.2 higher level courses are designed to serve the interest of geography majors but may be of interest to students in cognate areas.
+In some cases, the Department may allow a student from a cognate area to take the course without the stated preresquisite: for example, economics students may be admitted to Gpy 301.0 and 400.1; similarly anthropology and history majors may be allowed to take Gpy 340.0 and 409.0. - (2) The course content in most geography courses is cumulative. - (3) Where a prerequisite is specified, a student wishing to take the course must have obtained at least a C grade in the stated prerequisite. - (4) 300 and 400 level courses are not open to students in their first year at university.